Composting toilet: Aeration and mixing

 Microbial action also requires oxygen, typically from the air.
 Commercial systems provide ventilation that moves air from the bathroom, through the waste container, and out a vertical pipe, venting above the roof.
 This air movement (via convection or fan forced) passes carbon dioxide and odors.

 Some units require manual methods for periodic aeration of the solid mass such as rotating the composting chamber or pulling an "aerator rake" through the mass.

 Comparisons with other types of toilets

 Pit latrines

 Composting toilets convert feces into a dry, odorless material which is very different to the wet fecal sludge produced in pit latrines which has to be taken care of through a fecal sludge management system.
 Composting toilets do not cause groundwater pollution due to their safe containment of feces in above-ground vaults compared to pit latrines, allowing composting toilets to be sited in locations where pit-based systems are not appropriate.

-Composting toilets have higher capital costs than pit latrines, but lower lifecycle costs.
+Composting toilets may have higher capital costs than pit latrines, but lower lifecycle costs.
 They require more involvement by the user than the "drop and forget" approach of pit latrines.